 Brush the zucchini, squash, eggplant, and mushrooms with the remaining 1⁄4 cup olive oil and season with the garlic powder and salt and pepper.
 Place the vegetables on the grid.
 Close the lid of the EGG and grill for 2 minutes per side.
 Transfer the vegetables to a rimmed sheet pan and let cool slightly.

-Using the Grill Gripper and barbecue mitts, carefully remove the grid and add the Plate Setter, legs down.
-Lower the temperature to 350ºF.
+Using the Grill Gripper and Pit Mitt BBQ Glove or Grilling Mitts, carefully remove the grid and add the ConvEGGtor.
+Lower the temperature to 350°F/177°C.

 Dice the zucchini, squash, eggplant, and mushrooms into 1⁄2-inch cubes and place in a large bowl.
 Add the bell peppers and spinach and stir to incorporate.
 Combine the ricotta cheese, goat cheese, egg, basil, and thyme in a small bowl.
 Season with salt and pepper and mix well.
 Set aside.

-Reserve 2 cups of tomato sauce and keep warm in a small saucepan on the stovetop over low heat.
-To assemble the lasagna, spread 1 cup of the tomato sauce over the bottom of the baking dish.
+Reserve 2 cups of tomato sauce and keep warm in a small saucepan on the stove top over low heat.
+To assemble the lasagna, spread 1 cup of the tomato sauce over the bottom of the Stone.
 Add layers, starting with one-third of the noodles, then adding one-half of the grilled vegetables and 1 cup of the tomato sauce.
 Make 1 more layer and top the layer of tomato sauce with the remaining noodles.

 Pour the Mornay sauce evenly over the lasagna ingredients and sprinkle with the mozzarella cheese.
-Place the baking dish on the Plate Setter and close the lid of the EGG.
+Place the baking stone on the cooking grid and close the dome of the EGG.
 Bake for 45 minutes, or until the cheese is melted and the lasagna is thoroughly heated.
 Remove the baking dish and allow the lasagna to rest for 10 minutes.

 Cut into 3 by 4-inch pieces and serve with the remaining heated tomato sauce.